 Carbon stock changes due to changes in biomass in land use conversions to and from Croplands were calculated based on Tier 1 default carbon stocks (Table 5.1) for total biomass.
 For the root-to-shoot ratio, no T1 value is available in the 2006 IPCC guidelines.
 For cropland we assumed this ratio to be 1.
 Annual land use change rates were multiplied with the negative carbon stocks to calculate the loss in case of Croplands converted to other land use categories.
-Annual land use change rates were multiplied with the positive carbon stocks to calculate the gains in case of lands converted to Croplands.
+Annual land use change rates were multiplied with the gains in case of lands converted to Croplands.